SimonKnogler/Controldetectiontask/README.md

 ## Simulation mode

-Both `Experiment/CDT.py` and `Main Experiment/CDT.py` now provide an optional *Simulate* checkbox in the startup dialog.
+`Main Experiment/CDT.py` provide an optional *Simulate* checkbox in the startup dialog.
 When enabled, the task generates artificial mouse movements and key presses so that CSV data can be produced without a human participant.
 This is useful for quickly testing analysis